top of page

 Data Transparency and the Democratization of Analysis

-In New York, healthcare delivery system data and the useful information that can be derived from it frequently remains siloed and confined within each of the multiple governmental agencies that collect it.
-This in turn hinders the ability of healthcare providers to serve individuals in an integrated fashion and inhibits efforts by policymakers across the State to design policies that promote healthcare access, provider sustainability and affordability, as well as integrated healthcare treatment.
-New York does not have to imagine what a robust infrastructure of health data, information and policy analysis would look like.
-It just has to adopt the infrastructure that exists in Massachusetts facilitated by three related entities: the Center for Health Information and Analysis, the Massachusetts Health Data Consortium, and the Massachusetts Health Policy Commission.
+In New York, healthcare delivery system data and the useful information that can be derived from it frequently remains siloed and confined within each of the governmental agencies that collect it.
+This hinders the ability of healthcare providers to provide patient-centered, integrated services, particularly for individuals with complex needs.
+This lack of an evolved health data and information ecosystem also impairs efforts by policymakers to develop policies that enhance access to comprehensive services, to evaluate the impacts of State policies, and to adequately plan for the future.
+New York does not have to imagine what a robust infrastructure of health data, information, and policy analysis would look like.
+It just has to look to the infrastructure that exists in states that have created comprehensive state data organizations, like the Massachusetts Center for Health Information and Analysis.

 Financial Sustainability of Safety Net and Community Hospitals